isomerpages/pa-kaks/_can-help/Volunteer.md

 </tr>
 <tr>
 <td rowspan="1" colspan="4">
-<p>Not ready to commit as a Grassroots Leader or don’t have a specific-cause?
+<p>Not ready to commit as a Grassroots Leader or don’t have a specific cause?
-Try ad-hoc volunteering!
-This is a great gateway to becoming more involved in the community.
+Try event volunteering!
+This is a great way to become more involved in the community.
 You can participate in one-time events or short-term projects that fit your schedule.
-This flexible approach allows you to explore different areas of interest, meet diverse people, and see where your passions lie.</p>
+This flexible approach allows you to explore different areas of interest, meet diverse people, and discover where your passions lie.</p>
+<p></p>
+<p>Chinatown Festivals: Organise and support key festive events in Chinatown,
+such as Chinese New Year and Mid-Autumn Festival.
+Welcome residents and tourists to enjoy the vibrant atmosphere with us.</p>
+<p></p>
+<p>Give &amp; Take Market: This event occurs once every four months and helps
+less privileged families with children under 19 to stock up on everyday essentials.
+Volunteers help to maintain stock in our free market or assist with the shopping journey, each playing an important role.</p>
 </td>
 </tr>
 <tr>